VitekShuk/plc-control-panel/README.md

   <h3>The project was created to test the <a href="https://github.com/Theokalo/react-native-modbus-tcp" target="_blank">react-native-modbus-tcp</a> library on a real device</h3>
 </div>

+### Requirements

+- Node.js v14.17.6
+- It is necessary to assign an ip address to the controller using the CoDeSys Software (for example 192.168.1.10)
+- Mobile phone and PLC must be in the same local network

 ## Installing

 1. Clone and install dependencies for mobile app